devraj-io/AI-Crop-Prediction/README.md

 # Intelligent Crop Recommendation Portal 🌾

 This repository hosts the Intelligent Crop Recommendation Portal, a machine learning-powered web application designed to assist farmers and agricultural specialists in selecting the best crops and fertilizers based on soil characteristics and environmental parameters.
-Developed by Aman Attar, this project leverages nutrient data and predictive models to make insightful agricultural recommendations.
+Developed by Dev Raj, this project leverages nutrient data and predictive models to make insightful agricultural recommendations.

 ---